brentgroves/repsys/research/m_z/virtualization/linux/namespaces/tutorial/digging_into_namespaces_2.md

 # **[](https://blog.quarkslab.com/digging-into-linux-namespaces-part-2.html)**

+Process isolation is a key component for containers.
+One of the key underlying mechanisms are namespaces.
+In this second (and last) part of the series we examine the USER, MNT, UTS, IPC and CGROUP namespaces, and finally we combine everything to build a fully isolated environment for a process.

+In the **[previous episode](https://blog.quarkslab.com/digging-into-linux-namespaces-part-1.html)**, we introduced what are namespaces, and why they are so useful nowadays.
+Then we looked at the PID and NET namespaces.
+Let's explore the rest of the namespaces now, before we leverage them to build a fully isolated process.

 Starting with Linux 3.8 (and unlike the flags used for creating other types of namespaces), on some Linux distributions, no privilege is required to create a user namespace.
 Let’s try it out!

 cryptonite@cryptonite:~ $uname -a
 Linux qb 5.11.0-25-generic #27~20.04.1-Ubuntu SMP Tue Jul 13 17:41:23 UTC 2021 x86_64 x86_64 x86_64 GNU/Linux

+The uname command in Linux is a command-line utility used to display system information.
+It provides details about the operating system and the hardware platform on which the system is running.

 ```bash
 # root user namespace